 After computing your rates, the next step is to find benchmark data for your industry.
-Injury data is organized using the North American Industry Classification System (NAICS).
-Use the Nonfatal Injury and Illness Incident Rate Lookup Tool to find your industry data in a few simple steps:
+Injury data are organized using the North American Industry Classification System (NAICS).
+Use the Nonfatal Injury and Illness Incident Rate Lookup Tool to find your industry data in a few

 - Step 1: Select your industry sector (Natural Resources, Construction, Manufacturing, etc.)

 - Step 2: Select your major industry group